Learn how to make a desk using IKEA Sektion cabinets. This desk features plenty of drawers and a pull-out trash can.

 Things I Didn’t Like

 - The legs.
 (I didn’t need the legs for this desk, but I accidentally bought them anyways.)
 The legs are such poor quality.
 They fell off repeatedly as we moved the cabinets around while assembling them.
-(To be fair, the cabinets are attached to the wall with a rail system so they don’t rely on the legs to hold them up.)
+(To be fair, kitchen cabinets are attached to the wall with a rail system so they don’t rely on the legs to hold them up.)

 - Getting the drawer fronts level.
 This part was confusing and difficult.
 If you place cabinets close to the wall, do this before putting them in place or you will not be able to straighten them!